 The main reason for the enthusiasm about Portugal from people involved in the crypto space is that until 2022, crypto earnings are tax-free in Portugal.

-The current proposal for the 2023 budget includes an amendment that will ensure crypto trading gains will be taxed at 28%.
+Currently, crypto trading gains are taxed at 28%.
 However, crypto held for more than one year will not be taxed on disposal, which still means that Portugal is one of the best places to live in for crypto and NFT investors.
-The NHR program is also still firmly in place and can result in very attractive low to zero tax rates if the right structure is implemented.

-Here’s the information on the pre-2023 situation which led to crypto gains for Portuguese residents being tax-free:
+For a historical perspective, here’s the information on the previous situation which led to crypto gains for Portuguese residents being tax-free:

 In a 2016 official ruling, the Portuguese Tax Authority analyzed the possible classification of cryptocurrencies within certain types of income that are subject to Portuguese tax, notably capital gains, capital income and income from business activities, and decided that, as a general rule, natural persons should not be taxed in respect of gains derived from the valuation or sale of cryptocurrencies, except that, in the case of sale of cryptocurrencies, if they correspond to the individual’s main recurrent activity, income obtained from such activity could be subject to Portuguese tax.
 It should also be noted that this was only a partial decision that did not elaborate on other types of income derived from other cryptocurrency-related activities (e.g. mining and farming activities).